 Negative equity means that your outstanding mortgage is higher than the value of your property.
-According to Property Reporter, negative equity affects nearly half a million UK properties and some people will be in negative equity without realising.
+According to Property Reporter, negative equity affects nearly half a million UK properties and some people will be in negative equity without even realising.
 However, there are options to help you reduce your negative equity.

 Compare My Move work with property industry experts to bring you insightful advice and guidance throughout the buying and selling a house process.
 This guide will cover everything you need to know about negative equity and how it will affect your mortgage.